 Until the nineteenth century there is no news of combat sports competitions with the simultaneous use of boxing and wrestling techniques, but in the colonies of North America the English practitioners of Lancashire catch as catch can sometimes engaged in almost unregulated clashes. sayings rough and tumble.
 In Anglo-Saxon countries, however, meetings began to be organized, especially in fairs and circuses, which engaged practitioners of English boxing against Taekwondo or wrestlers of various different specialties.
 These meetings were known by the term no-holds-barred and were entertainment shows rather than a real sport.

-In the United States, the first major fight between a boxer and a wrestler in contemporary times took place in 1887, when John L. Sullivan, the then world heavyweight boxing champion, stepped into the ring with his coach, the Greek champion. -Roman William Muldoon, and was knocked to the ground in two minutes.
+In the United States, the first major fight between a boxer and a wrestler in contemporary times took place in 1887, when John L. Sullivan, the then world heavyweight boxing champion, stepped into the ring against his athletic trainer, the Greek champion. -Roman William Muldoon, and was knocked to the ground in two minutes.
 The next publicized bout took place over the next decade, when future heavyweight champion Bob Fitzsimmons defeated Greco-Roman European wrestling champion Ernest Roeber.
 In 1936, heavyweight Kingfish Levinsky and professional wrestler Ray Steele met for a challenge that Steele won in 35 seconds.

 At the turn of the 19th and 20th centuries, the British engineer Edward William Barton-Wright made his contribution to the development of mixed combat systems.
 He was not only among the first to introduce the study and practice of oriental disciplines to the West, but after spending many years in the East and in particular in Japan, he developed the idea that the best elements of the various martial arts could be combined in a single effective discipline for self-defense in an unarmed society.
 He founded a martial art in which boxing, savate, kōdōkan judo, jujitsu, schwingen and canne de combat merged, actively studying both distance and close combat, with bare hands or with sticks, standing and on the ground.
 The discipline was called bartitsu, merging his surname with the term "ju-jitsu".
 Bartitsu was the first known martial art to combine European and Asian fighting styles.
 Furthermore, Barton often organized meetings in England in which representatives of European wrestling and Japanese champions confronted each other.
 Nevertheless, after Barton's death, the bartitsu school went into decline and was only rediscovered in the following century.